ModelCloud/PyPcre/README.md

 - All top-level helpers (`match`, `search`, `fullmatch`, `finditer`, `findall`) defer to the cached compiler.
 - Compiled `Pattern` objects expose `.pattern`, `.pattern_bytes`, `.flags`, and `.groupindex` for introspection.
 - Execution helpers accept `pos`, `endpos`, and `options`, allowing you to thread PCRE2 execution flags per call.

+## Memory allocation
+- The extension selects the fastest available allocator at import time: it prefers tcmalloc, then jemalloc, and finally falls back to the platform `malloc`.
+Optional allocators are loaded via `dlopen`, so no additional link flags are required when they are absent.
+- All internal buffers (match data wrappers, JIT stack cache entries, error formatting scratch space) use the chosen allocator; CPython’s `PyMem_*` family is no longer used within the extension.
+- Call `pcre.cpcre2.get_allocator()` to inspect which backend is active at runtime.